America's new post-Comey reality

 The White House meanwhile appears at the very least to have sought to sow distraction in the House intelligence committee investigation into Russian election meddling -- which ended with the chairman of the panel, GOP Rep. Devin Nunes, having to step down with his independence besmirched.

-Trump meanwhile has repeatedly spoken and tweeted in a manner that suggests he is trying to discredit the investigations.
+Trump, meanwhile, has repeatedly spoken and tweeted in a manner that suggests he is trying to discredit the investigations.

 "The Russia-Trump collusion story is a total hoax, when will this taxpayer funded charade end?"
 Trump tweeted the day before firing Comey.